 The HSG 151 is a construction health and safety legislation guidance note that was first published by HSE in 1997 and superseded Guidance Note No. ‘GS7’ – that has become a generic name for the Anti-Climb Temporary Fence Panel.
 The note has been written to provide advice and guidance in an effort to prevent construction accidents and ill health to the public who may visit or be within the vicinity of a construction site.
 The advice given is not compulsory.

 HSG 151 is a 38-page document and section 2 is titled ‘The Site Perimeter and Other Boundaries’.
 This section describes how most risk assessments conclude that the site perimeter should be defined by a physical barrier to separate the public from construction work, and within this section page, 11 makes the following suggestions that can be related to all makes of temporary anti-climb security fencing panels.

 Click to expand:

 ZND temporary fencing panels are 2m in height.
 Anti-Climb extensions are available if additional height is required.

-All ZND Anti-Climb temporary fence panels have a maximum vertical mesh aperture of 39mm which we suggest prevents children getting a foot or handhold on the panel.
+ZND Anti-Climb temporary fence panels have a mesh which we suggest prevents children getting a foot or handhold on the panel.